lukeg101/lplzoo/SystemF/README.md

 Some notes about the syntax:

-TODO

 - Variables are positive integers (including zero) as this is easy for Haskell to process, and for me implement variable generation.
 This is isomorphic to a whiteboard treatment using characters (like `\x:1.x`).
 - Types are also positive integers for the same reasons.
-Type variables should be distinct from term variables, althought it is not prohibited.
-This term is the polymorphic identity for Nats `(L1.\1:1.1) [P2.(2->2)->2->2]` but is less readable due to the dual use of `1`.
+Type variables should be distinct from term variables, although it is not prohibited: The term `(L1.\1:1.1) [P2.(2->2)->2->2]` is valid but less readable due to the dual use of `1`.
 - Types are either type variables, abstractions, or nested arrow types: `T -> T`.
 Arrows associate to the right so that `T -> T -> T` is the same as `T -> (T -> T)` but not `((T -> T) -> T)`.
 The product binds weaker than arrows, so `Π2.2->2` is the same as `Π2.(2->2)`.
 - Nested terms don't need brackets: `\1:3.\2:3.
 2` unless enforcing application on the right.
 Whitespace does not matter `L2.\1:2.
 1` unless it is between application where you need at least one space.
 - To quit use `Ctrl+C` or whatever your machine uses to interrupt computations.